Privacy Policy

 E. Computer and Device Information

 We collect information from or about the computers and devices that you use to access the Services, as determined and allowed by the personal settings you have for the computer and device.
 This includes operating system, device configuration, web log files, and limited technical data.
-We may use network-based signals—such as Wi-Fi, beacon detection, or general device telemetry—to determine whether a device is present within a designated school zone.
-These technologies are used solely to activate or deactivate school-directed functions.
-They do not involve GPS tracking or continuous location monitoring.

-We collect operating system, device settings, location, web log files, and other code tracking devices from any device you use to access our Services and any pages at our Site.
-You can turn-off and adjust settings on your computers and devices that will not allow us to collect information.
-For example, in many cellular devices, you can turn off location settings by selecting the “Settings” feature, choosing “Privacy” and turning-off “Location.”
-Note: The Commons App requires certain device permissions (such as location, motion, and VPN) to function properly in accordance with school policy.
-These permissions allow the App to activate during school hours, block distracting content, and ensure compliance reporting.
+For visitors to our public website and administrators accessing the dashboard, we collect operating system, device settings, web log files, and similar technical data.
+You can turn off and adjust settings on your computers and devices that will not allow us to collect information.
+For example, in many cellular devices, you can turn off location settings by selecting the "Settings" feature, choosing "Privacy" and turning off "Location."

-Although these settings may be adjustable in your device’s system preferences, disabling them may result in the App not working as intended.
+Note: The Commons student app requires certain device permissions (such as location and VPN) to function properly in accordance with school policy.
+These permissions allow the app to activate during school hours, block distracting content, and ensure compliance reporting.
+Although these settings may be adjustable in your device's system preferences, disabling them may result in the app not working as intended.
 Schools may notify students and families if required permissions are missing.

 Device Permissions Required by the App